kubernetes/kubernetes/docs/container-environment.md

 FOO_SERVICE_PORT=<the port the service is running on>
 ```

-Going forward, we expect that Services will have a dedicated IP address.
-In that context, we will also surface services to the container via DNS.
+Services have dedicated IP address, and are also surfaced to the container via DNS (If [DNS addon](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/cluster/addons/dns) is enabled).
 Of course DNS is still not an enumerable protocol, so we will continue to provide environment variables so that containers can do discovery.

 ## Container Hooks
 *NB*: Container hooks are under active development, we anticipate adding additional hooks as the Kubernetes container management system evolves.*